elphinhote/Refractor_Hmwk/README.md

     margin-bottom: 20px;
     font-size: 36px;

-Made use of tags changing "div" to "footer"
+We made use of tags changing "div" to "footer"

+What I've learned:

-I've learned how to connect links for functionality
+I've learned how to connect links for functionality.

-Consolidate code and make css less cluttered and more efficient
+Consolidate code and make css less cluttered and more efficient.

-Learned to use HTML5 semantics

-Deployed application to url.
+I;ve learned to use HTML5 semantics and deploy the application to url.

-The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.